 Our Pediatric Neuro-Oncology Program at Johns Hopkins All Children's Hospital provides a multidisciplinary team approach to infants, children, adolescents, and young adults with brain and spinal cord tumors to provide state-of-the-art and compassionate medical care.

-The Johns Hopkins All Children's Hospital Pediatric Neuro-Oncology Program consists of neuro-oncologists, neurosurgeons, neuropathologists, neuroradiologists, neurologists, and radiation oncologists.
-These individuals work as a team to coordinate the best plan of care for patients with CNS tumors.
-We offer the best quality ultra-specialized medical care at every step of the journey including high tech neuro-imaging, complex brain and spinal tumor surgery, and coordination of other services.
+The Johns Hopkins All Children's Hospital Pediatric Neuro-Oncology Program consists of neuro-oncologists, neurosurgeons, neuropathologists, neuroradiologists, neurologists and radiation oncologists.
+These individuals work as a team to coordinate the best plan of care for patients with central nervous system tumors.
+We offer quality, ultra-specialized medical care at every step of the journey including high-tech neuro-imaging, complex brain and spinal tumor surgery, and coordination of other services.

-Our neuro-oncology team works hard to preserve all motor abilities, vision, hearing, and cognitive functioning.
-We participate in precision and individualized medicine to discover genetic and molecular aspects of CNS tumors to tailor construct treatment and chemotherapy protocols for each patient.
+Our neuro-oncology team works hard to preserve all motor abilities, vision, hearing and cognitive functioning.
+We participate in precision and individualized medicine to discover genetic and molecular aspects of central nervous system tumors to tailor treatment and chemotherapy protocols for each patient.
 We offer experimental research clinical trials when appropriate.

 - Radiation therapy in collaboration with Florida Hospital Tampa and UF Proton Therapy Centers in Orlando and Jacksonville

 - Dedicated inpatient oncology unit

 - Advanced diagnostic radiology and nuclear medicine testing including MRI, PET, GFR

 - End of life care in collaboration with Hospice